On This Page

 Hevo uses the following schema to upload the records in the Destination:

-User object defines each unique user through a combination of User ID, Amplitude ID, and Device ID.
-You can reference these three columns while making joins to the
+The User object defines each unique user through a combination of User ID, Amplitude ID, and Device ID.
+You can reference these three columns while making joins to the Event object.

 There is a two hour delay in the data exported from Amplitude Analytics getting loaded into your data warehouse.